philipce/nifty/README.md

 - Make exploration of the code as simple as possible.
 - Serve as a learning opportunity for those wishing to explore numerical computing.

 Nifty is intended to be broad in scope; almost any generally interesting/useful tool related to numerical or scientific computing, data structures, algorithms, etc. is fair game.
-A few of the things that Nifty does not *currently* intend to provide are listed below.
-These items would take a lot of effort to do correctly and would distract from getting the core functionality done so, for the time being, we'd rather defer to other projects.
-- Graphical stuff, e.g. matplotlib
-- ~~Time series stuff, e.g. pandas~~ Scratch that!
-We're in the process of adding this!
-- Modeling and simulation stuff, e.g. simulink
+However, we will prioritize the core functionality as outlined on the [status page](Documents/Status.md).

 ## Contributing

-All contributions are welcome—whether suggestions, submissions, requests, or whatever!
+All contributions are welcome—-whether suggestions, submissions, requests, or whatever!
 If you think of a nifty feature we ought to have, let us know.
 If you'd like to contribute, but aren't sure exactly what, visit the [status page](Documents/Status.md) for ideas--a lot of things that wouldn't require a great deal of time or expertise remain unimplemented or untested!

 To contribute code to this project: